TheLandfill/cpp_cli/README.md

 The library requires nothing but c++11.
 The test program already has symlinks to the required library and header file.

 ### Install
 No installation required.
-Just download the [folder containing the header files "parser.h" and "hash_table.h"](src/cpp_command_line_parser/includes) and add it to your list of include directories.
+Just download the [folder](src/cpp_command_line_parser/) containing the header files "parser.h", "hash_table.h", and "args_parser_templates.h" and add it to your list of include directories.

 ## How to Use
 1. Add the include directory in the project settings or in the Makefile